aberner6/kadk-data-vis/README.md

         1. [Thinking with Joins](https://bost.ocks.org/mike/join/)
         2. [3 little circles](https://bost.ocks.org/mike/circles/)
         3. [In depth: Selections](https://bost.ocks.org/mike/selection/)
-    - Deliverables:
+    - Deliverable:
-        - Post at least 1 screenshot of whatever you were able to make in your experiment.
+        - Post at least 1 screenshot of whatever you were able to make in your variation on our original code from the morning.
 If possible, share the code that built it (via your own github page or over slack).

 ### Tuesday March 17 Day 3
 * Focus: drawing with data (1)